Langley Separation Agreement Lawyers

 • Show that the agreement was signed without coercion, duress, mistake or unconscionability.

-• The division of debt at the time of separation and any future debts that may arise.
+• Division of Debt: Which spouse is responsible for specific debts at the time of separation and how future debts will be managed.

-DSG Family Law offers a free initial consultation to assess your situation and outline your legal options.
-Speak with a divorce lawyer in Langley today.
+DSG Family Law offers a free confidential, initial consultation to assess your situation and outline your legal options.
+Speak with our separation agreement lawyers for help today.

 At DSG Family Law in Langley, BC, we understand the far-reaching impact of family law matters like divorce and legal separation on parental rights, personal property, children, and assets.
 Our professional and highly skilled family lawyers are committed to providing you with expert representation, tailored to your unique needs.